grosser/kennel/Readme.md

 Then make changes to play around, do not commit changes and make sure to revert with a `rake kennel:update_datadog` after deleting everything.

-To make changes via the UI, make a new free datadog account and use it's credentaisl instead.
+To make changes via the UI, make a new free datadog account and use it's credentials instead.

 Author
 ======